-Yes, artificial grass is suitable for dogs and most of them prefer it over regular grass.
-We can only observe them enjoying it of course but its evident right away that most dogs feel at home and very comfortable on artificial turf.
+Yes, artificial grass is suitable for dogs and most prefer it over regular grass.
+We can only observe them enjoying it but its evident right away that most dogs feel at home and very comfortable on artificial turf.
 It's softer than regular grass and it's almost always clean and dry due to the excellent drainage.
-Rain or shine you can count on a great looking green lawn that won't turn into a mess of mud and grass clippings that will eventually find its way into your home where a dog paw cleaner is necessary just to keep the floors clean.
+Rain or shine you can count on a great looking green lawn that won't turn into a mess of mud and grass clippings that will eventually find its way into your home.
+Does artificial grass get too hot for dog and cat paws during the peak summer months in Canada?

 There are many benefits to artificial grass for dogs and most owners that have upgraded to synthetic turf will wish they had upgraded sooner.
 If you fight the battle against dead patches and burnt yellow circles every year you understand how frustrating it can be to keep natural grass looking good.
 The challenges and headaches of trying to keep a regular lawn in pristine condition will be a thing of past.

 When comparing artificial vs real grass the most common question we get is whether it's safe for dogs to be on all the time.
-It's actually a safer surface for dogs to play on because it doesn't require chemicals to stay green and it won't harbour potentially harmful bugs, insects or weeds.
-You'll never have to spend money on professional lawn maintenance, potentially harmful fertilizers and lawn treatments or an expensive lawnmower.
-Lets take a look at some other benefits that will help answer the question of whether artificial grass is suitable for dogs or not.
+It's actually a safer surface for dogs to play on because it doesn't require chemicals to stay green and it won't harbour potentially harmful bugs, insects or weeds that can lead to potentially harmful allergies.
+You'll never have to spend money on professional lawn maintenance, fertilizers and lawn treatments like pesticides.